Amir-Rastkhadiv/easy-trip/README.md

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

-- For improving the quality of web pages, the Fun gym developer used the [Lighthouse](https://developers.google.com/web/tools/lighthouse) automated tool.
+- For improving the quality of web pages, the Easy Trip developer used the [Lighthouse](https://developers.google.com/web/tools/lighthouse) automated tool.
 The audit covers performance, accessibility, progressive web apps, SEO, etc.

-- The developer evaluated the Fun Gym website with a tool called  [WAVE- WEBAIM](https://wave.webaim.org/waverunner).
+- The developer evaluated the Easy Trip website with a tool called  [WAVE- WEBAIM](https://wave.webaim.org/waverunner).

 - To meet the word limits for GitHub commits, meta tags, and so on, the project designer used [EASYWORDCOUNT](https://easywordcount.com/).